 Yet, I refuse to quit.
 The urge is there, sometimes so loud that I can’t hear anything else, but I am determined to keep fighting.

-On those bad days, songs like Breathe help me to keep going.
-They remind me that I’m not alone and that others are suffering and surviving.
+On those awful days, songs like Breathe help me keep going.
+They remind me I’m not alone and that others are suffering and surviving.

 None of us are alone.

 This a mess?
 Read It’s Okay to be a Disaster

 Are you going through a rough time?
 Is the desire to just give up overwhelming you?